andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/creating-the-core-data-stack-with-backwards-compatibility-in-swift.md

 ## 1) Initialize an instance of NSManagedObjectModel

 This corresponds to your .xcdatamodeld file.
-You&#8217;ll want to glance over to the project navigator on the left and locate the .xcdatamodeld file to record its name for this step.
+You'll want to glance over to the project navigator on the left and locate the .xcdatamodeld file to record its name for this step.

 <pre class="lang:swift decode:true " title="Initialize NSManagedObjectModel" >// Initialize NSManagedObjectModel
 let modelURL = Bundle.main.url(forResource: "NameOfDataModel", withExtension: "momd")